 3. Data availability

-The figures are published in the Ministry of Labour’s 2013 Statistical Yearbook (in Arabic).
+The figures are published in the Ministry of Labour’s website (open data section) (in Arabic).